We thought you might want to see ahead of time the emails you will be getting from us once you register for camp. So here they are!

 Check in is from 3 to 4:30

-Remember to bring your medical & release forms to registration on Saturday between 3 and 4:30pm.
+Remember to bring your medical & release forms as well as proof of vaccination or a negative COVID test (taken within 3 days of camp) to registration on Saturday between 3 and 4:30pm.
 If you are unable to get your medical form signed by a doctor, bring them anyways and have your doctor scan and email them to us Monday morning.
 If you were here earlier this summer, you do not need to bring your forms again unless something big changed.

 The camp is located at 25 DAVID Plummer Rd, Raymond, Maine. directions and a packing list can be found on the FAQ page of the website.

 Below is the camp roster.
 It is organized by last name of the camper.
 The far left column is the cabin assignment.

 Please check that your camper is listed correctly below.
 If you can't find your camper, the most common situation is that they are listed under the parent name.

 Please also let us know if you have friends who think they are coming to camp this week but are not on this list.

 Thanks for helping registration run smoothly,

 Camp starts tomorrow!
 Check-in is from 3:00-4:30pm tomorrow at 25 David Plummer Rd in Raymond, Maine.
 We will not be set up for registration until 3:00.
 Please do not reach the camp gate until 3:00 unless you ask for permission to come early for transportation logistics.

 Remember to bring your proof of vaccination or negative COVID test (taken within 3 days of camp) with you to registration.

 Please also remember to bring your MED & release forms with you to registration.
 Also please have your medications in their original packaging.
 If you cannot get a doctor's signature before check-in, just bring the unsigned paperwork with you and scan and email the signed copy on Monday.